LaurenceW01/plant-database-api/chatgpt_instructions.md

 ## Example Interactions

-**Plant Health Concern**: "I've created a log entry for your tomato plant's nitrogen deficiency.
-To add a photo, visit: https://plant-database-api.onrender.com/upload/abc123xyz"
+**Plant Health with Photo Mentioned**: "I've created a log entry for your tomato plant's nitrogen deficiency.
+Since you mentioned having a photo, please use this link to upload it: https://plant-database-api.onrender.com/upload/abc123xyz.
+This will help track the issue visually."

 **Care Question**: "Let me check your tomato plant records and log history for the best watering advice..."

-**New Log Entry**: "I've logged your plant observations.
-Use this link to upload photos: [upload_url].
-The link expires in 24 hours."
+**New Log Entry with Photo Option**: "I've logged your plant observations.
+Since you can take photos, here's your upload link: [upload_url].
+The link expires in 24 hours and will add the photo directly to this log entry."

 **Database Update**: "I've updated your roses' watering needs for fall conditions based on seasonal patterns..."